Why Does Concrete Sink

 The Top Causes For Sinking

-Our experts at SafeBase Foundation Repair & Concrete Leveling know that there are a number of reasons why your concrete slabs are sinking.
+Our experts at Florida Foundations & Concrete Leveling know that there are a number of reasons why your concrete slabs are sinking.
 Soil shrinkage, compaction, and settlement all have an impact on your concrete slabs.
-In addition to this the soil composition in florida consists mostly of loose soil and sand which means that the soil, if not compacted correctly before the concrete is poured, can settle or compress more over time causing your slab to sink.
+In addition to this the soil composition in Florida consists mostly of loose soil and sand which means that the soil, if not compacted correctly before the concrete is poured, can settle or compress more over time causing your slab to sink.